antoniodegou/wordupp/README/TXT/user_experience.md

 * available to all the websites (dynamic according to logged or not)

 #### Footer
-- **Privacy Policy & Terms of Service**: Legal links are located at the bottom of every page.
+- **Privacy Policy & Terms of Service**: Legal links are at the bottom of every page.
 - © 2023 WORDUPP.
 ALL RIGHTS RESERVED.